reverentgeek/deno-cli-demo/post.md

 Deno is [secure by default](https://docs.deno.com/runtime/fundamentals/security/).
 It won't be able to read/write files, access your local environment variables, connect to your network, and a number of other potentially risky operations unless you explicitly give it permission.

-Now try running it again using this command.
-Don't worry, it's not doing anything, just _simulating_ what a real app might look like.
+Now run it using the following command.
+Don't worry.
+It's not doing anything; it's just _simulating_ what a real app might look like.

 ```sh
 deno run --allow-read --allow-env updater.ts